Here are a few transportation options you could take if you are planning a trip to Sagada and to Inandako’s.

 via Coda Lines

 • Coda lines is a bus liner that goes straight to Sagada from Manila (passing through Banaue); the trip takes approximately 12-hours and ends at the town center of Sagada.
-Usually, 2-3 buses travel every day; they all leave at 9pm.
+Usually, 3-5 buses travel every day; the trips leave at 8PM, 9PM, and 10:30 PM.

 The Coda Lines Station is located at #275 E. Rodriguez Sr. Avenue, Quezon City, Metro Manila (near St. Luke’s Medical Center, St. Andrew’s Theological Seminary and Trinity University of Asia.